Cooking With Coconut Flour: The Dos And Don’ts

 Combine it with almond flour if you want to make a gluten-free dish with a crisp texture rather than a soft one.

 Coconut flour simply does not have the same properties as wheat flour and will not be able to provide the same structure or texture.
 The same general rule applies if you are using gluten-free flours; however, note that the percentage may vary depending on the flour.
-Note also that the 25 percent rule only applies if you are making a cake, cookie or quick-bread.
-In these items, you need the structure and lift that coconut flour alone will not give you; however, you can use it alone for things like the breading on deep-fried meats or vegetables.

 Don’t add as much sweetener to a recipe that contains coconut flour as you would to one without it.